MatzoMT/cs1302-arcade/README.md

 * Partial Submision due by **TUE 2018-04-27 @ 11:55 PM EST**.
 * Final Submision due by **TUE 2018-05-03 @ 06:00 PM EST**.

 Please note that due to the day and time of the final submission, no late submissions will be accepted for grading.
+Please also note that submissions from teams who did not submit a team application before the application deadline will not be accepted for grading.
-This is a firm policy and will not be ammended.
+These are firm policies and will not be ammended.
 Exceptions will not be granted.

 ## Academic Honesty